SinaMirrazavi/SESODS_lib/README.md

 This work has been done in collaboration with Alireza Karimi.
 For more information contact Sina Mirrazavi.
 ## Copyright
-Please cite the folloiwng thesis, if you are using this toolbox:
+Please cite the following thesis, if you are using this toolbox:

 @article{MirrazaviSalehian:255170,